 Kevin Robert Brooks, an avid Zodiac researcher and author of the upcoming book 'Zodiac-The Montana Connection', has noted the significant emphasis the author places on the date, the number 13 and the punch-holes accentuated within its design.

 The Zodiac Killer was telling us that this particular date was personal to him, being the anniversary of the shooting of Deputy Otto Fossen back in 1957, stating on the card 'Its just one big thirteenth', alongside the number 13 itself.

-Donald Lee Bujok's version of events back in 1957, to people he knew, claimed self defense, in that Deputy Otto Fossen had pistol whipped him and he was acting to defend himself.
-On the 13 Hole Postcard, a conductors punch is used to forge the holes in the card.
+Donald Lee Bujok's version of events back in 1957 to people he knew, claimed self defense, in that Deputy Otto Fossen had pistol whipped him and he was acting to defend himself.
+On the 13 Hole Postcard, a conductor's punch was used to forge the holes in the card.
 Kevin Robert Brooks believes that Donald Lee Bujok, a former army veteran and railroad worker, used these punch-holes to mark each year since the tragic events of 1957 and the day Donald Lee Bujok, by all accounts, first ventured into the world of first degree murder.

-The Zodiac Killer claimed he was crackproof, but was he.
-Kevin Robert Brooks believes not and presents his case on the 13 Hole Punchcard, on a 5m 30s Youtube video.
+The Zodiac Killer claimed he was crackproof, but was he?
+Kevin Robert Brooks believes not - and presents his case on the 13 Hole Punchcard, in a 5m 30s Youtube video.
 I have deliberately left out some key details in the description above, so to view the whole story on this particular topic, please visit Kevin's articulate Youtube presentation via the banner link on the right.

 Other videos in the series include another latest addition, examining the Phillips Petroleum Map, sent to the San Francisco Chronicle on June 26th 1970, the Exorcist Letter sent on January 29th 1974 and the Halloween Card mailed on October 27th 1970.